Skip to content

 Many people overlook the emergency buffer when working out how much they can freely spend.
 It can help to think of it as a silent line of defence.
 Without it, any unexpected expense chips away at your guilt-free amount anyway.
 Building that reserve into the calculation from the start gives you a truer, more honest picture of what is genuinely available.
 One approach is to treat the buffer as a non-negotiable figure, not an afterthought.

 A figure that looks generous on paper can feel very different mid-month.
 Many people find that irregular expenses, such as annual subscriptions or seasonal costs, quietly erode what felt like surplus.
-This is worth considering when entering your essentials figure.
+This is worth noting when entering your essentials figure.
 Try to include a realistic monthly average for those less obvious outgoings.
 The goal here is clarity, not optimism.

 Run it with sensible defaults